Jircs1/chefjircs/README.md

 The goal is to have chefs be able to quick and _programmatically_ generate new datasets within minutes of addition to this repo via Github Actions.

-A ChefTime DAO to build and project models is under design consideration for Fall 2023:
- * Buying [ChefTime NFT](/cheftime) enhance speed and quality of abi-chef generated datasets: inclusion of real-time data, increased frequency of dataset generation, appended labels
- * Revenue from [ChefTime NFTs](/cheftime) flow to chefs who create and maintain recipes models and a Treasury, augmented by Gitcoin Allo

 ## License